 Once past Surfers Paradise you’re faced with a choice of either requesting clearance to transit through Brisbane CTA or taking the cruisey route via the VFR lane.
 This route takes you east along North Stradbroke Island, one of the world’s most ecologically important wetlands, and Moreton Island, one of the largest sand islands in the world.
 This route is beautifully scenic and cleverly routes you around the Brisbane Class C airspace whilst maintaining you inside Class G at all times.

-Now, if the Gold Coast doesn’t take your fancy, there are always other choices in the local surrounding area.
+The Sunny coast Now, if the Gold Coast doesn’t take your fancy, there are always other choices in the local surrounding area.
 Just past Brisbane to the north are two options: Caloundra and the Sunshine Coast.
 Caloundra offers a more relaxed lifestyle feel compared to the Gold Coast, but still boasts sun, surf, and sand.